-To meet this test, a person must live with you for the entire year as a member of your household or be related to you in one of the ways listed later under Relatives not living with you.
+To meet this test, a person must either:

+- Live with you for the entire year as a member of your household, or - Be related to you in one of the ways listed later under Relatives who do not have to live with you.

 If at any time during the year the person was your spouse, that person cannot be your dependent.
 However, see Personal Exemptions, earlier.